-PRIVACY NOTICE (Rev. Oct.
-2022)
+PRIVACY NOTICE

+Rev. Oct.
+2022

 FACTS WHAT DOES FLAT ROCK ENHANCED INCOME FUND DO WITH YOUR PERSONAL INFORMATION?
 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
-What?
-The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: Social Security number Purchase History Assets Account Balances Retirement Assets Account Transactions Transaction History Wire Transfer Instructions Checking Account Information When you are no longer our customer, we continue to share your information as described in this notice.
-How?
+What? you have with us.
+This inform Social Security number Assets Retirement Assets Transaction History Checking Account Informatio When you are no longer our o Purchase History Account Balances Account Transactions Wire Transfer Instructions How? in this notice.
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Flat Rock Enhanced Income Fund chooses to share; and whether you can limit this sharing.

 REASONS WE CAN SHARE YOUR PERSONAL INFORMATION Does Flat Enhanced Income Fund share?
 Can you limit this sharing?
-For our everyday business purposes - such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes - to offer our products and services to you No We don't share For joint marketing with other financial companies No We don't share For our affiliates' everyday business purposes - information about your transactions and experiences No We don't share For our affiliates' everyday business purposes - information about your creditworthiness No We don't share For nonaffiliates to market to you No We don't share QUESTIONS?
+For our everyday business purposes - such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes - to offer our products and services to you No We don't share For joint marketing with other financial companies No We don't share For our affiliates' everyday business purposes - No We dor information about your transactions and experiences No We dor We don't share For our affiliates' everyday business purposes - information about your creditworthiness No We don't share For nonaffiliates to market to you No We don't share QUESTIONS?
 Call (307) 500-5200

 WHO WE ARE Who is providing this notice?
 Flat Rock Enhanced Income Fund WHAT WE DO How does Flat Rock Enhanced Income Fund protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 Our service providers are held accountable for adhering to strict policies and procedures to prevent any misuse of your nonpublic personal information.
 How does Flat Rock Enhanced Income Fund collect my personal information?
 We collect your personal information, for example, when you Open an account Provide account information Give us your contact information Make deposits or withdrawals from your account Make a wire transfer Tell us where to send the money Tells us who receives the money Show your government-issued ID Show your driver's license We also collect your personal information from other companies.
-Why can't l limit all sharing?
+Why can't I limit all sharing?
 Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes - information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.